 Bottleneck

-1. A bottleneck happens when too much information enters one source and causes a computer to slow down or become unresponsive.
-For example, a website could be mentioned on a popular page that causes a bottleneck because of all the traffic sent to the web server.
-In this bottleneck example, the visitors trying to visit the website would encounter errors or unusually slow load times.
+1. A bottleneck happens when too much data enters one source and causes a computer or network to slow down or become unresponsive.
+For example, a website could be mentioned on a popular page, which causes a bottleneck when their visitors all try visiting the page.
+In this bottleneck example, some visitors may encounter errors or unusually slow load times because too many people are trying to access the page at the same time.

 2. A bottleneck is also the weakest or slowest stage of a program or algorithm.